Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 A reader might be wondering how does this apply to simulation?
 There are three major ways that Interval Analysis is sometimes used in simulation: parameter estimation ({cite}`jaulin1993guaranteed`), hybrid simulation ({cite}`gao2011hybrid`), and Robust Simulation and Optimization along with its associated reliability analysis ({cite}`zou2010nonlinearity`, and {cite}`ma2013interval`).
 These are important tools for making models more useful even in varying conditions, and can be used to inform modelling choices that enhance the precision of the conclusions from simulations.

-An Python package that is used for interval analysis [^1] (arithmetic) is Inveralpy.
+An Python package that is used for interval analysis [^1] (arithmetic) is portion which provides a data structure with associated operations for intervals (note: it uses a namedtruple which is why the footnote is there).

 #### Fuzzy sets, logic, and numbers